elastic/connectors/docs/CONNECTOR_PROTOCOL.md

         run_ml_inference: boolean;
       };
-      service_type: string;   -> Service type of the connector }
+      service_type: string;   -> Service type of the connector
+      sync_cursor: object;    -> The sync cursor used to start the job }
   ];
   created_at: date; -> The date/time when the job is created